Instantly access over 60 million globally compliant data records to download and use for your sales and marketing campaigns.

 There are a few answers to this question.
 The first is that email marketing is the default form of permission marketing.
 Seth Godin defines “permission marketing” as “the privilege (not the right) of delivering anticipated, personal, and relevant messages to people who actually want to get them”.
 In short, permission marketing is about not asking for a sale right away, but gradually gaining the prospect’s trust (and therefore, their “permission”) through communication and time.

-The second answer to the “why email marketing?” question is that email is cheap and offers a terrific ROI.
+The second answer to the “why email marketing?” question is that email is cheap, offers a terrific ROI & it's easy to calculate your email ROI with this tool.
 While you might decide to purchase email marketing lists, the act of sending an email costs you nothing by itself.
 Crucially, when you are focusing on email marketing, you aren’t spending money on advertising—whether online, in print, or somewhere else.
 This factor leads to a killer ROI when you execute your B2B marketing campaigns well.
 According to Experian, the average return on investment for email marketing is $44.25 for every dollar spent.

 The third reason that email marketing is such a boon for B2B marketers is the innate potential for word of mouth.
 When customers or clients appreciate your product or service, the hope is always that they will refer you to their contacts or friends.
 With email, those referrals can happen in real-time.
 Your contact uses their email account to communicate with you.
 They can quickly grab email addresses and forward them to you if there are other people they think you should contact.
 Instead, your prospects can forward content from you to colleagues or executives in their organization.
 This web of communication can benefit your marketing efforts very much.